 The best floral displays are produced by Ixora grown in full sun situations.
-Well-drained soil and moderate to slightly acidic pH are crucial to growing an Ixora bush.
+Well-drained soil and moderate to slightly acidic pH is crucial to growing an Ixora bush.
 The plant develops chlorosis when installed in alkaline soils.

 Keep the soil evenly moist and prune the plant when it gets unruly.
-Ixora responds well to shearing and makes an excellent low hedge with its 4 to 6 foot height.
+Ixora responds well to shearing and makes an excellent low hedge with its 4 to 6 foot (1-2 m.) height.
 Propagation of the shrub is through stem cuttings which can be rooted with the help of a rooting hormone.

 Care of Ixora Plant

 Ixora plant care is negligible, which makes it useful as part of the low maintenance landscape.
 Annual spring pruning and fertilizing will enhance the plant’s health.